• Skip to primary navigation

 Step 1

-Thoroughly wash the burdock root to remove any dirt.
-Then, use the back of a knife to scrape off the skin, or wrap the burdock in aluminum foil and rub the skin off.
+Thoroughly wash gobo to remove any dirt.
+Then, lightly scrape off the skin using the back of a knife or by wrapping it in aluminum foil.

 gobo-salad_2